Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 Fingerprint leads police to a suspect

-Police investigated an eighth case on Sept.
+Police investigated an eighth case Sept.
 8.

 A 66-year-old woman said she was sleeping on her couch sometime between 1 a.m. and 3 a.m.